scholarslab/scholarslab.github.io/collections/_posts/2023-07-24-dh-is-teaching.md

 DH is teaching.

 End of talk.
 Can you imagine?
-The courage to give a whole talk that is less than five words long.
+A whole talk that is less than five words long.

 ***